pgram1/Pdf-image-Exporter/README.md

+# Part of old coursework, not working on it anymore

 # Pdf-image-Exporter

 Crude Java utility/script that uses [Pdfimages](https://en.wikipedia.org/wiki/Pdfimages) to extract all images from a PDF document in ~~PNG~~ GIF format.